 What types of cases can an employment lawyer help with?

-An employment law attorney in Chicago can assist with a wide range of cases, including discrimination, harassment, wrongful termination, wage and hour violations, FMLA issues, breach of contract, and more.
-If you believe your rights as an employee have been violated, consulting with a legal professional is crucial.
+A Chicago employment law attorney can help with many cases, including discrimination, harassment, wrongful termination, wage and hour issues, FMLA problems, breach of contract, and more.
+If you believe someone has violated your rights as an employee, you should consult with a legal professional.

 How can an employment lawyer impact the outcome of my case?